 - Minimize the use of images with CSS Sprites

 This last tip is not for everybody.
 I am a firm believer in adding semantic code into HTML code, but it is not for every site.
-Though there are elements on every site that can benefit from Schema.org, I feel e-commerce sites, review sites, and any company that has multiple locations (like retail stores) can benefit the most.
-Since Google, Yahoo, and Bing all support schema’s, it is the format of Microdata that is preferred.
+Though there are elements on every site that can benefit from Schema.org, I feel e-commerce sites, review sites, recipes, and any company that has multiple locations (like retail stores) can benefit the most.

-Schema’s can be added at any time, but in my opinion should be thought about from the beginning of a web redesign.
+Schema code can be added at any time, but in my opinion should be thought about from the beginning of a web redesign.
 It is easier to structure coding elements at the beginning of development and harder after.
-It’s not that it can’t be done, but I find that most of the time companies do not want to pay to add SEO later.
-And that is the theme to this whole article.
+JSON is easier to implement, but we need to make sure we are pulling the correct data into the data layer.

-Sometimes it is easier and more cost-effective to implement these principals in the beginning of the process.
+It is easier and more cost-effective to implement these principles in the beginning of the process.
 If you wait too long, your site will lose value and your wallet will need to open even larger.
 Take the time to plan technical SEO from the beginning of the process.
-Setting a solid foundation to build from is more effective than patching holes later.
+Setting a solid foundation to build from is more effective than patching holes in a sinking boat.